-The large numbers of variables contained in the data set were submitted to a two-stage process of analysis where correlations were made and a k-mean cluster analysis [2] was performed, reducing the results to only significant data.
-Resulting from this, 3 user profiles capable of discriminating differences between users were created.
+The large numbers of variables contained in the data set were submitted to a two-stage process of analysis where correlations were made and a k-mean cluster analysis [2] was performed, reducing the results to only significant data (why we used the variables listed below are described in [9]).
+Resulting from this, 3 user profiles capable of discriminating differences between users were created - low, medium and high.
 These profiles were formed by combining and grouping all modalities simultaneously such that a specific grouping may represent capability on users perceptual, cognitive and motor capability ranges.
 The main differences noticed were the following measures: capability to read perfectly from close and distant vision; capability of seeing at night, and color perception; capability to hear sounds of different frequencies and to distinguish conversations in a noisy background; cognitive impairments; and mobility diagnosis like muscular weakness and tremors.
+Table 3 shows all the identified variables in the three profiles.